 6 miles in 6 minutes with Wing Aviation

 In spring 2019, Wing Aviation – a company owned by Alphabet – launched a free 10-minute trial distribution service in Europe (Finland), and in autumn 2019 their service was launched in Virginia in the US.

 Months in advance, drone delivery user experience studies and re-design were conducted in partnership with local Australian food & drink shops and pharmacies.
 The company promises:

 - very short delivery times (6 miles in 6 minutes!)

 - low prices, because of the efficiency of drone delivery

 - low environmental impact, since the drones are fully electric

-Although more and more drones are introduced in food and cold chain, the technology is still far from wide commercialization.
+Although more and more drones are introduced in the food and cold chain, the technology is still far from wide commercialisation.
 But there are already other, more powerful implementations of them, in the places where you might not expect them.